Qatari leader says the Gaza ceasefire is at a critical moment

 He added: “It’s about Gaza.
 It’s about the West Bank.
 It’s about the rights of the Palestinians for their state.
 We are hoping that we can work together with the U.S. administration to achieve this vision at the end of the day.”

-Turkey's Foreign Minister Hakan Fidan said there is a “big question” over the formation of an international security force for Gaza.
-Speaking at the same conference, he said it's unclear which countries will be joining the force, what the command structure would look like and what its “first mission” will be.
+Turkish Foreign Minister Hakan Fidan said there is a “big question” over the formation of an international security force for Gaza.
+Speaking at the conference, he said it’s unclear which countries will join, what the command structure would look like and what its “first mission” will be.

 “Thousands of details, questions are in place,” Fidan said.
 “I think once we deploy ISF, the rest will come.”